LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 Floating Point:

-- `Approx`: Perform approximate floaing point comparison (by default up to 0.001% error)
+- `Approx`: Perform approximate floating point comparison (by default up to 0.001% error)
+- `epsilon`: Set the precision of the comparison

 ### Coverage